Background Image for Header:

 - College / School: Applied Sciences

-The Horticulture Associate of Arts (AA) degree program is specifically designed for transfer to baccalaureate degree programs at WVU but generally involves the undergraduate course work essential to degree programs at other four-year institutions.
+The Horticulture Associate of Science (AS) degree program is specifically designed for transfer to baccalaureate degree programs at WVU but generally involves the undergraduate course work essential to degree programs at other four-year institutions.
 The degree encourages students to:

 - explore, discover and develop their special aptitudes and interests and to reach beyond their own perceived limitations;